 Sales and marketing expenses increased \$15.4 million, or 12%, for the year ended March 31, 2018, as compared to the year ended March 31, 2017, primarily due to higher share-based compensation of \$7.4 million.
-Further contributing to the increase was an increase in sales personnel costs to support business growth, and marketing program investments to expand our customer base and to support increased penetration into our existing customers.
+Further contributing to the increase was a 17% increase in headcount, resulting in an increase in sales personnel costs to support business growth, and marketing program investments to expand our customer base and to support increased penetration into our existing customers.